BIM October 09, 2025

 Customer ratings

 Construction software is a highly competitive field, with hundreds of solutions competing for the attention of the average client.
-This is true of most types of construction software, and clash detection software can also be difficult to find because of the many different options on the market.
+This is true of most types of construction software, and clash detection software is difficult to find because of the many different options on the market.

-These public reviews can also be used to learn about the particular advantages and disadvantages of software that may not be particularly obvious at first.
+These public reviews are also used to learn about particular advantages and disadvantages of software that may not be immediately obvious.
 We will transition to the next segment, key features and benefits/shortcomings, using these public reviews.

 Key features and advantages and disadvantages

-Providing a comprehensive list of the advantages and disadvantages of each solution without having prolonged experience with it can be a rather significant challenge.
-The same logic applies to presenting the specific set of features that all solutions in this category should have – it is very difficult simply because every solution differs from the others in terms of its use cases, target audience, and more.
+Providing a comprehensive list of the advantages and disadvantages of each solution without having prolonged experience with it is a rather significant challenge.
+The same logic applies to presenting the specific set of features that all solutions in this category should have: it is very difficult simply because every solution differs from the others in terms of its use cases, target audience, and more.

 Pricing